IrisChase/reprodyne/README.md

 If anything is amiss with the number of calls to a given scope, or there is a difference in frame ID or the like, then a playback error will be raised.

-Validators are just like interceptors, but they return nothing, and so in playback mode they attempt to compare the provided value against the stored one.
+Validators are just like interceptors, but they return nothing, and in playback mode they attempt to compare the provided value against the stored one.

-Errors are likewise the same for validators but they will additionally raise a playback error if the stored value is different than the provided one.
+Errors are likewise the same for validators but they will additionally raise a playback error if the stored value is different from the provided one.

 Currently, validators can validate strings and hashes of bitmaps.